 All of these different sources of energy are used primarily to produce electricity.
 The world runs on a series of electrical reactions – whether you are talking about the car you are driving or the light you are turning on.
 All of these different sources of energy add to the store of electrical power that is then sent out to different locations via high powered lines.

-Here is an overview of each of the different sources of energy that are in use, and what’s the potential issue for each of them.
+Here is an overview of each of the different sources of energy that are in use and what’s the potential issue for each of them.

 1. Solar Energy

-Solar power harvests the energy of the sun through using collector panels to create conditions that can then be turned into a kind of power.
-Large solar panel fields are often used in desert to gather enough power to charge small substations, and many homes use solar systems to provide for hot water, cooling and supplement their electricity.
+The primary source of energy is the sun.
+Solar power harvests the energy of the sun by using collector panels to create conditions that can then be turned into a kind of power.
+Large solar panel fields are often used in the desert to gather enough power to charge small substations, and many homes use solar systems to provide for hot water, cooling and supplement their electricity.

 2. Wind Energy

 Wind power is becoming more and more common.
 The new innovations that are allowing wind farms to appear are making them a more common sight.
 By using large turbines to take available wind as the power to turn, the turbine can then turn a generator to produce electricity.

 3. Geothermal Energy

-The biggest disadvantage with geothermal energy is that it can only be produced at selected sites throughout the world.
+The biggest disadvantage of geothermal energy is that it can only be produced at selected sites throughout the world.
 The largest group of geothermal power plants in the world is located at The Geysers, a geothermal field in California, United States.

 4. Hydrogen Energy

 Once it is separated, it can be used as a fuel for generating electricity.
 Hydrogen is a tremendous source of energy and can be used as a source of fuel to power ships, vehicles, homes, industries and rockets.
 It is completely renewable, can be produced on demand and does not leave any toxic emissions in the atmosphere.

 5. Tidal Energy

-Tidal energy uses rise and fall of tides to convert kinetic energy of incoming and outgoing tides into electrical energy.
-The generation of energy through tidal power is mostly prevalent in coastal areas.
-Tidal energy is one of the renewable source of energy and produce large energy even when the tides are at low speed.
+Tidal energy uses the rise and fall of tides to convert the kinetic energy of incoming and outgoing tides into electrical energy.
+The generation of energy through tidal power is most prevalent in coastal areas.
+Tidal energy is one of the renewable sources of energy and produces large energy even when the tides are at low speed.

 6. Wave Energy

-Wave energy is renewable, environment friendly and causes no harm to atmosphere.
-It can be harnessed along coastal regions of many countries and can help a country to reduce its dependance on foreign countries for fuel.
+Wave energy is renewable, environment friendly and causes no harm to the atmosphere.
+It can be harnessed along coastal regions of many countries and can help a country to reduce its dependence on foreign countries for fuel.

 7. Hydroelectric Energy

 The problems faced with hydropower right now have to do with the aging of the dams.
 Many of them need major restoration work to remain functional and safe, and that costs enormous sums of money.
 The drain on the world’s drinkable water supply is also causing issues as townships may wind up needing to consume the water that provides them power too.

 8. Biomass Energy

 Biomass energy is produced from organic material and is commonly used throughout the world.
 Chlorophyll present in plants captures the sun’s energy by converting carbon dioxide from the air and water from the ground into carbohydrates through the process of photosynthesis.
-When the plants are burned, the water and carbon dioxide is again released back into the atmosphere.
+When the plants are burned, the water and carbon dioxide are again released back into the atmosphere.

 9. Nuclear Power

 While nuclear power remains a great subject of debate as to how safe it is to use, and whether or not it is really energy efficient when you take into account the waste it produces – the fact is it remains one of the major renewable sources of energy available to the world.

 10. Fossil Fuels (Coal, Oil and Natural Gas)

-When most people talk about the different sources of energy they list natural gas, coal and oil as the options – these are all considered to be just one source of energy from fossil fuels.
-Fossil fuels provide the power for most of the world, primarily using coal and oil.
+When most people talk about the different sources of energy, they list natural gas, coal and oil as the options – these are all considered to be just one source of energy from fossil fuels.
+Fossil fuels provide power for most of the world, primarily using coal and oil.